Envisioning Peer Support Conference 2026

 • Caroline Mazel-Carlton, Wildflower Alliance: An internationally recognized voice in the peer movement, Caroline brings years of experience as the Training Director from the Wildflower Alliance.
 Caroline’s work with Alternatives to Suicide helped form the bedrock of Yarrow Collective and how we think about community-based peer support.

-• Nze Okoronto, Executive Director, Yarrow Collective: We are thrilled to introduce our new ED!
+• Nze Okoronto (they/them), Executive Director, Yarrow Collective: We are thrilled to introduce our new ED!
 As the former Director of the Solstice House Peer-Run Respite in Madison, Wisconsin, Nze brings a wealth of knowledge on how to sustain and grow non-carceral, peer-led spaces that prioritize dignity and self-determination.

-• Lucrecia Medrano, Liberatory Harm Reduction Program Director, Yarrow Collective: A fierce advocate for community safety and healing, Lucrecia will lead conversations on Liberatory Harm Reduction and decolonized recovery.
+• Lucrecia Medrano (she/her/ella), Liberatory Harm Reduction Program Director, Yarrow Collective: A fierce advocate for community safety and healing, Lucrecia will lead conversations on Liberatory Harm Reduction and decolonized recovery.
 Her work focuses on shifting away from punitive measures and toward care models that truly liberate and support marginalized communities.

-• Jess Stohlmann-Rainey, Yarrow Collective Board Chair, Curriculum Designer, and Systems Consultant: Jess combines academic expertise, living experience, and practical experience in crisis services to support organizations in developing responsive, liberatory, programming that meets the needs of their communities.
+• Jess Stohlmann-Rainey (she/her), Yarrow Collective Board Chair, Curriculum Designer, and Systems Consultant: Jess combines academic expertise, living experience, and practical experience in crisis services to support organizations in developing responsive, liberatory, programming that meets the needs of their communities.

 • And More!